CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab15.md

       ![](../Images/ai15l26.png)

-### Task 5: Train and test the knowledge base
+## Task 5: Train and test the knowledge base

-Now that you have a knowledge base, you can test it in Language Studio.
+In this task, you’ll train and test your Custom Question Answering knowledge base in Language Studio.
+You’ll save the knowledge base, use the test pane to verify responses to both FAQ and chit-chat questions, and confirm that follow-up prompts work correctly, ensuring the knowledge base provides accurate and interactive answers.

 1. Save the changes to your knowledge base by selecting the **Save** button under the **Question answer pairs** tab on the left.